Borvik/vscode-postgres/README.md

 * `vscode-postgres.showExplorer`: enable/disable the database explorer.
 * `vscode-postgres.prettyPrintJSONfields`: set to `true` to enable nicely formatted JSON in the query results window.
+* `vscode-postgres.useStatusBar`: set to `false` to disable usage of the status bar for managing the query connection.
 * `vscode-postgres.setConnectionFromExplorer`: set to `ifunset` to only set the query connection if not already set.
 * `vscode-postgres.tableColumnSortOrder`: set to `db-order` to sort columns like the database does, `alpha` to sort alphabetically, and `reverse-alpha` for descending alphabetically.
 * `vscode-postgres.intervalFormat`: set to `iso_8601` to format intervals according to the ISO 8601 standard, `humanize` to format as easy to read text, and `succinct` to format like a countdown clock.